youngminpark2559/kaggle/human-protein-atlas-image-classification/README.md

 (2) Frequent distribution of number of labels to each image
 <img src="./img_out/Analyze_label_data/Frequent_distribution_of_number_of_labels_to_each_img.png" alt="drawing" width="600" height="300"/>
--- Meaning: Many image has 1 label
+-- Meaning: Many images have 1 label
 -- Code: /src/utils_preanalyze_data/utils_preanalyze_data_module.py